 Electricity

 Repair category 2

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-There are aspects of the electrical insulation which are aged/dated and require upgrading/improvement.
+There are aspects of the electrical installation which are aged/dated and require upgrading/improvement in accordance with current electrical regulations.
 Further advice will be available from a NICEIC/SELECT registered electrician.